paulinatharail/Project2_YouTube_Top_Videos/README.md

 App Description: <hr>
+Visit our site https://project2-youtube.herokuapp.com/visualization_3: Heroku App

-We used the Kaggle YouTube datasets to identify the top 100 YouTube channels and then used the YouTube API to retrieve the information for these channels.
+Our project was to discover what a top YouTube channel looks like.
+In order to do this, we found a top 100 list of youtube channels on Kaggle that was organized by .
+Through that, we took their top 100 list and then scraped socialblade for their current data.
+We also used the YouTube API to retrieve the information for these channels.
 The retrieved information was loaded to a SQLite database and a CSV file.
 The database is used by the Flask app to render the HTML pages and the CSV file is used by Tableau to generate the visualizations.